2011 Manhattan terrorism plot: Trial

 On the evening of May 12, 2011, the two suspects were arraigned in a Manhattan courtroom on terrorism charges.
 Prosecutor Margaret Gandy listed the charges and evidence, and the two were detained without bail.
 According to The Wall Street Journal, "The arrests mark the first time New York state terrorism charges, rather than federal, will be used against individuals suspected in a terror plot."
 According to a source quoted by The Wall Street Journal, NYPD detectives brought the case to the Joint Terrorism Task Force, which decided not to take part due to concerns that the case was not strong enough to secure a conviction.
 A New York State grand jury decided to indict the suspects on lesser charges, and declined to indict them on the more serious charges such as second-degree conspiracy.

 At trial in March 2012, one of Ferhani's attorneys, Elizabeth Fink, argued that he had been entrapped by law enforcement authorities.

-In a December 2012 plea bargain, Ferhani pleaded guilty to terrorism conspiracy and terrorism-related weapons possession charges.
-He was later sentenced to ten years in prison.
+In a December 2012 plea bargain, Ferhani pleaded guilty to terrorism conspiracy and terrorism-related weapons possession charges and was sentenced to ten years in prison.

-Suspects
+Mamdouh pleaded guilty to charges, including conspiracy as terrorism.
+On 26 April 2013, he was sentenced to 5 years in state prison.

+Perpetrators

 The two suspects, 26-year-old Ahmed Ferhani and 20-year-old Mohamed Mamdouh, are both Arab-Muslim immigrants from North Africa that live in East Elmhurst, Queens.
 Ferhani, considered the ringleader of the plot, is from Algeria, from where he and his parents were granted asylum some 10 years prior.
 He was under review for possible deportation for failing to show up at immigration hearings where he would have been questioned about his arrest record.
 Mamdouh, the accomplice, is a U.S. citizen from Morocco.

 At the time of attack, Ferhani was unemployed but previously worked as a cosmetic sales clerk at Saks Fifth Avenue in Midtown Manhattan.
 According to one of his friends and former co-worker at Saks, he had dreams of being a model or actor and moving out to California.
 The friend also said Ferhani was not particularly religious, drank alcohol and was an aspiring hip-hop performer.
 Ferhani also had been arrested six times previously, including an October 2010 robbery of a prostitute.
 All the cases were eventually dismissed and sealed.